-If you wish to change your name after marriage, you can't declare it on your marriage license application, marriage license, or marriage certificate.
+If you plan to change your name after marriage, you can't declare it on your marriage license application, marriage license, or marriage certificate.
 So how do you make your mark?

-The missing married name on the marriage certificate has caused many sleepless nights.
+The missing married name on the marriage certificate has caused many sleepless nights, catching newlyweds off guard.
 Here's how it works in Alaska…

 Your marriage certificate will only show you and your spouse's current legal names.
 Agencies will derive your new name from this document.
 Mixed-and-matched like building blocks.

-They'll just know what to do, as it ain't their first rodeo.
-But what can "you" do?
+They'll know what to do, as Alaska marriage licenses and certificates exclude new names.
+But what can you do?
 What are your name change options come decision time?
 There are three: